 We do not generally obtain letters of credit or other security for payment from customers, distributors or contract manufacturers.
 Accordingly, we are not protected against accounts receivable default or bankruptcy by these entities.
 The current economic situation could increase the likelihood of such defaults and bankruptcies.
 Our ten largest customers or distributors represent a substantial majority of our accounts receivable.
-If any such customer or distributor, or a material portion of our smaller customers or distributors, were to become insolvent or otherwise not satisfy their obligations to us, we could be materially harmed.
+If any such customer or distributors, were to become insolvent or otherwise not satisfy their obligations to us, we could be materially harmed.